urql-graphql/urql/docs/graphcache/cache-updates.md

 If we know what result a mutation may return, why wait for the GraphQL API to fulfill our mutations?

-Additionally to the `updates` configuration we may also pass an `optimistic` option to the `cacheExchange` which is a factory function using, which we can create a "virtual" result for a mutation.
+In addition to the `updates` configuration, we can also pass an `optimistic` option to the `cacheExchange`.
+This option is a factory function that allows us to create a "virtual" result for a mutation.
 This temporary result can be applied immediately to the cache to give our users the illusion that mutations were executed immediately, which is a great method to reduce waiting time and to make our apps feel snappier.